Rn Somatic Symptom And Dissociative Disorders Assessment

 Key Steps in RN Somatic Symptom and Dissociative Disorders Assessment

-Assessing somatic symptom and dissociative disorders involves a structured yet flexible process tailored to the patient’s unique needs.
+Assessing somatic symptom and dissociative disorders involves a structured yet flexible process made for the patient’s unique needs.
 RNs must balance clinical observation with active listening to gather accurate information.
 Below are the essential steps in this assessment:

 1. Initial Observation and History-Taking